The Great Gatsby cover

 The Great Gatsby

 The original text of this work is in the public domain.
-This page includes a concise summary, reading notes, selected quotes, and visual learning materials for educational purposes.
+This page focuses on a guided summary article, reading notes, selected quotes, and visual learning materials for educational purposes.

 Project Gutenberg